auspayroll/evidentli/sumo/README.md

 ## Category levels

-If the field of anaysis is numeric, SUMO will automatically calculate category counts based on the SUMO ``category_levels`` fields.
-Multiple category levels are seperated by commas or specified by a Python list.
+If the field of analysis is numeric, SUMO will automatically calculate category counts based on the SUMO ``category_levels`` fields.
+Multiple category levels can be seperated by commas or specified by a Python list.

 ``sumo = Sumo(project_id='test_rondo_integration, cohorts='A,B', foa='Person.day_of_birth', category_levels='15,20,25')``